tchapi/own-private-cloud/README.md

                -v new_volume_name:/to \
                alpine ash -c "cd /from ; cp -av . /to"

+### How to disable ipv6 on Debian

+You might need this if Traefik does not manage to get certificates with a tls challenge (and if you don't have any ipv6 dns created)

+    sysctl -w net.ipv6.conf.all.disable_ipv6=1
+    sysctl -w net.ipv6.conf.default.disable_ipv6=1
+    sysctl -w net.ipv6.conf.lo.disable_ipv6=1

 # Literature

   - Docker best practices : https://blog.docker.com/2019/07/intro-guide-to-dockerfile-best-practices/